 Registry Setting Name / Type Meaning Enable Enable or disable All User Power settings.
 This is enabled by default.
 Setting this value to 0 can REG_DWORD temporarily disable these settings.
-This is the same as deleting the 0=Disable HKLM\SOFTWARE\Policies\PowerMAN\AllUsers 1=Enable (default) registry key.
-LidOpenAcState The action to take, when running on AC power, REC DWORD when the computers lid (ii present) is opened.
-REG_DWORD Support for this feature may not be present on all This must be one of the value STATE naruware. values noted above e.g. 0 (PowerSystemWorking) LidOpenDCState As above but applies when running on DC power REG_DWORD PowerButtonAcAction The action to take, when running on AC power, when the power button is pressed.
-REG_DWORD This must be one of the value STATE values noted above e.a.
-4 (PowerSystemHibernate) PowerButtonDcAction As above but applies when running on DC power REG_DWORD SleepButtonAcAction The action to take, when running on AC power, when the sleep button (if present) is pressed.
-REG_DWORD SleepButtonDCAction As above but applies when running on DC power LidCloseAcAction The action to take, when running on AC power when the computers lid (if present) is shut REG DWORD Support for this feature may not be present on all hardware.
-LidCloseDcAction As above but applies when running on DC power REG_DWORD EnablePasswordOnWake Require a password when the computer wakes trom sleep or hibernate.
-This should normally be REG_DWORD enabled.
-U=Uisable 1-Enable EnableShowPowerMeter Show the power meter on the task bar.
+This is the same as deleting the 1-Enable (default) registry key LidOnenAcState The action to take when running on AC power when the computers lid (if present) is opened.
+REG DWORD Support for this feature may not be present on all hardware.
+This must be one of the value STATE values noted above. e.g. 0 (PowerSystemWorking) LidOnenDCState As above but applies when running on DC power As above but applies when running on Do power REG_DWORD PowerButtonAcAction The action to take, when running on AC power, when the power button is pressed.
+REG_DWORD This must be one of the value STATE values noted above e.g. 4 (PowerSystemHibernate) PowerButtonDcAction As above but applies when running on DC power REG_DWORD The estimate takes when even in a set AQ as were SieepButtonAcAction when the sleep button (if present) is pressed REG DWORD when the sleep button (ii plesent) is plessed.
+SleepButtonDcAction As above but applies when running on DC power

+REG_DWORD

+LidCloseAcAction The action to take, when running on AC power,

+when the computers lid (if present) is shut.

+REG DWORD Support for this feature may not be present on all

+hardware

+LidCloseDcAction As above but applies when rupping on DC power

+As above but applies when running on Do power

+EnablePasswordOnwake Require a password when the computer wakes

+from sleep or hibernate.
+This should normally be

+REG_DWORD enabled.

+0=Disable

+1=Enable

+EnableShowPowerMeter Show the power meter on the task bar.
 This

-REG_DWORD policy should generally only be enabled for laptop computers.
+policy should generally only be enabled for

-0=Disable 1=Enable
+REG DWORD laptop computers.

+N=Disable

+1-Enable

+Dim the sereen when running on DC newer.
+This

+policy is typically only supported by some lenter

-EnableDimVideoDc Dim the screen when running on DC power.
-This policy is typically only supported by some laptop
+policy is typically only supported by some laptop

-REG_DWORD computers.
+computers.

+0=Disable

-0=Disable 1=Enable
+1=Enable